wizzat/arsimto/README.md

 ### Q: Many simultaneous users?
 A: Try putting AssetsPoolsDir into git.
 This might also be considered your "backup."
+If you're unfamiliar with git, have someone help you set it up, then what you'll be doing every time you change your infrastructure is:

+	git pull
+	git add Assets/ Pools/
+	git commit -am 'added X servers, removed Y, changed RAM for Z' git push

 ### Q: Oh noes I deleted half my infrastructure!
 A: `git reset --hard` will revert everything back to your previous commit/pull.